phillips109/tax-bash/Formfactory/T22/1Pdf2Jpg/README.md

   - You will be presented with the main menu.
   - The main menu allows you to choose the type of form you wish to create.

-* IF YOU ENTER f you will be presented with a long, but not all inclusive, list of forms.
+1. IF YOU ENTER "f"

+  you will be presented with a long, but not all inclusive, list of forms.
   Enter one, such as 1099div.

 * You will be presented with a new menu which will guide you through the steps you need to take.
 * Steps to be taken using the menu